alexeyvolkoff/QHttpServer-Angular/README.md

 	});

 ```
 Thus, when the data is updated on the backend side, $scope variables get updated too, and Angular framework will do the rest to keep DOM elements in sync.
 By simply emitting C++ signals, you update your dynamic web UI with no extra effort.
-Cool, even for native deskop frameworks.
+Cool, even for desktop-native frameworks.

 ### 7. Displaying data
 Angular's **ng-repeat** is a powerful tool to display the list of items in repeatable styled element: